Cry (Simple Minds album)

-Cry is the thirteenth studio album (of original material) by Scottish rock band Simple Minds, officially released in April 2002 (despite the fact that it had already circulated on the Internet weeks before).
+Cry is the thirteenth studio album (of original material) by Scottish rock band Simple Minds, officially released in April 2002.

 Overview

 Cry was Simple Minds first album in several years after the hiatus that followed the release of Neapolis and the withdrawn Our Secrets Are the Same.
 As a comeback, they decided to make a focused pop album with songs focused on melody and tight arrangements.